 Data model for the Analytics Service

-The Analytics service data model consists of entity sets, whose members (entities) contains properties that can be filtered, aggregated, and summarized.
+The Analytics service data model for Visual Studio Team Services (VSTS) consists of entity sets, whose members (entities) contains properties that can be filtered, aggregated, and summarized.
 Additionally, they contain navigation properties that relate entities to one other, providing access to additional properties for selecting, filtering, and grouping.

 Entity sets are described in OData metadata, and vary by VSTS project.
 A complete list of entity sets, entity types, and properties can be discovered by requesting the OData metadata for your project: